 Other notable holdings include the Polaroid photographs in Andy Warhol's Little Red Book, #9 (1975), donated by the Andy Warhol Foundation for the Visual Arts.
 An additional strength of the photography collection includes nearly 400 works by Soviet-era non-conformist artists from present-day Latvia, Lithuania, Estonia, Ukraine, and other former Soviet Republics.

 Media Contacts

-Malina Tabor

-Director of Marketing and Communications
+Malina Tabor Director of Marketing and Communications 501.396.0352 mtabor@arkmfa.org

-Arkansas Museum of Fine Arts

-501.396.0352

-mtabor@arkmfa.org